 This paper uses two primary data sources.
 First, data for the bank-specific variables are obtained from the BankScope database, which is provided by Fitch-IBCA.
 The data are for commercial banks and account for 90 percent of all banking assets.
-I use data covering the 1995-99 period.
 Second, data for regulatory restrictions on bank entry are obtained from the Barth, Caprio, and Levine (henceforth BCL, 2001, 2002) database.
 BCL conduct a survey of national regulatory agencies.
-The responses to this survey of bank supervisory and regulatory practices are primarily for 1999, though BCL note that these policies have changed very little over time.
+The responses to this survey regarding the denial of entry applications primarily cover the period 1997-1998.

 After combining the datasets, there are data on 1165 banks across 47 countries.
 The country coverage is quite broad, ranging from the richest countries in the world to the poorest and covering all regions of the globe.
-The sample is as follows: AUSTRALIA, AUSTRIA, BAHRAIN, BANGLADESH, BELGIUM, BOTSWANA, BURUNDI, CANADA, CHILE, CYPRUS, CZECH REPUBLIC, DENMARK, FINLAND, FRANCE, GERMANY, GHANA, GREECE, HUNGARY, ICELAND, INDIA, IRELAND, ITALY, JAMAICA, JAPAN, LATVIA, LEBANON, LITHUANIA, LUXEMBOURG, MALTA, MOLDOVA, NAMIBIA, NETHERLANDS, NEW ZEALAND, NIGERIA, PANAMA, PERU, PHILIPPINES, POLAND, ROMANIA, RWANDA, SOUTH AFRICA, SPAIN, SWEDEN, SWITZERLAND, TAIWAN, TRINIDAD AND TOBAGO, and the USA.
+The sample is as follows:

+AUSTRALIA, AUSTRIA, BAHRAIN, BANGLADESH, BELGIUM, BOTSWANA, BURUNDI, CANADA, CHILE, CYPRUS, CZECH REPUBLIC, DENMARK, FINLAND, FRANCE, GERMANY, GHANA, GREECE, HUNGARY, ICELAND, INDIA, IRELAND, ITALY, JAMAICA, JAPAN, LATVIA, LEBANON, LITHUANIA, LUXEMBOURG, MALTA, MOLDOVA, NAMIBIA, NETHERLANDS, NEW ZEALAND, NIGERIA, PANAMA, PERU, PHILIPPINES, POLAND, ROMANIA, RWANDA, SOUTH AFRICA, SPAIN, SWEDEN, SWITZERLAND, TAIWAN, TRINIDAD AND TOBAGO, and the USA.
 I conduct the analyses on various subsets of countries to assess the robustness of the findings.